Mautam: 1959 mautam famine

 The nature of famine relief saw the Assam Government grant direct relief without the district council.
 Nag argues this was a political scheme to sideline the Mizo Union who were already declining from the 1957 election.
 When complaints of famine aid and relief raised, Chaliha blamed the Mizo Union for non-cooperation.
 The Assam Government would subsequently deny cases of starvation deaths reported by the district council.
-Several factors such as a lack of infrastructure with urban settlements were the reason.
+Several factors, such as a lack of infrastructure in urban settlements were the reason.
 Jeeps carrying food aid could only reliably pass through Aizawl and Lungleh.
-Outer areas such as Demagiri and Champhai, and North Vanlaiphai required to go on foot.
+Outer areas such as Demagiri and Champhai, and North Vanlaiphai require walking.
 At the same time, many complaints stemmed from the Chakma and Reang, who argued that the Mizo Christians were being prioritized over those who were Buddhist and Hindu.
 As Chaliha continued to offset the Mizo Union's participation in relief efforts, they turned to the newly created Mizo Cultural Council which under Laldenga had been converted to the Mizo National Famine Front.

 The MNFF reaped credit for the food relief while being able to spread nationalist messages.
 Laldenga himself campaigned with a slogan of "Mizoram for Mizos" while distributing food relief.
 The bulk of the relief fund went into transport subsidies to deliver the food aid.
-Food aid were also taken as headloads, the difficult terrain meant that the amount food able to be transported by hand would be 25kg at a distance of 15km.
-While airdropping of food was considered, the packaging was too defective for such an operation and would have led to wastage, the terrain and weather also affected ideal spots for air drops of food to the interior villages and settlements.
+Food aid was also taken as headloads; the difficult terrain meant that the amount of food able to be transported by hand would be 25kg at a distance of 15km.
+While airdropping of food was considered, the packaging was too defective for such an operation and would have led to wastage; the terrain and weather also affected ideal spots for air drops of food to the interior villages and settlements.

-During the mautam period of 1958 and 1959 the Mizo National Famine Front (MNFF) was set up to provide relief to the far-flung areas.
+During the mautam period of 1958 and 1959, the Mizo National Famine Front (MNFF) was set up to provide relief to the far-flung areas.
 This body later became the Mizo National Front (MNF), which staged a major uprising in 1966.
 Under its leader Laldenga (who later became the chief minister of Mizoram), MNF fought a bitter separatist struggle for 20 years against the Indian Army until an accord that guaranteed Mizoram's autonomy as a separate state was signed in 1986.